 This in-office procedure uses temporary facial fillers to sculpt a nose to provide greater balance and facial harmony to one’s appearance.
 Unlike traditional rhinoplasty surgery, these changes are temporary but can provide correction up to nine months to one year.
 To learn more about non-surgical rhinoplasty click here.

 Who is a Candidate for Rhinoplasty?

 The best rhinoplasty candidates are in good health who are dissatisfied with the size, shape, or function (breathing) of their nose.
 It is important to have realistic expectations regarding surgery.
-Minors should wait until the nose has reached its adult size/shape (age 14-16) before pursing rhinoplasty.
-The consultation is therefore important in order for Dr Boeckmann to evaluate your overall health, anatomy, goals for surgery, and expectations to determine if you a good candidate for rhinoplasty.
+Minors should wait until the nose has reached its adult size/shape (age 14-16) before pursuing rhinoplasty.
+The consultation is therefore important in order for Dr Boeckmann to evaluate your overall health, anatomy, goals for surgery, and expectations to determine if you are a good candidate for rhinoplasty.

 What is an Open versus Closed Rhinoplasty?

 - Closed Rhinoplasty: A closed rhinoplasty is performed with all the incisions placed inside of the nose.This technique is chosen for patients requiring minor bridge modifications and less extensive changes to the cartilage of the nose.
 Because it is less invasive, recovery time is shorter than with other techniques.

 - Open Rhinoplasty: The open rhinoplasty is the most common technique performed today.
 The open approach provides the surgeon greater access to the entire nose for precise modification of each individual component of the nose.
 For this technique, a small incision is made in the columella (the strip of skin between the nostrils) at the narrowest portion and extended inside the nostrils.
 This enables the skin to be elevated out of the way for easier access to reshape the nasal bone and cartilage.